svenluijten/svenluijten.com/source/_concerts/isaiah-rashad-lil-sunnys-awesome-vacation-tour.md

 ---

 This show was unfortunately riddled with technical issues.
-The sound in Paradiso isn't known for being great, but when audio equipment also starts malfunctioning during the show _and_ the performer has a hoarse throat, it doesn't make for a great show.
+The sound in Paradiso isn't known for being great, but when audio equipment also starts malfunctioning during the show _and_ the performer has a sore throat, it doesn't make for a great show.

-Nevertheless, Isaiah persisted and put on a show as best he could, and I still had a great night!
+Isaiah persisted through all that though and put on a show as best he could, and I still had a great night!
+The moshing at the end of the show to other TDE-tracks was memorable!

 ![Isaiah Rashad](/assets/images/isaiah-rashad.jpg)